1tsak/OSC-Bot/CONTRIBUTING.md

 $ git commit -m "message"
 ```
 ## Step 6 : Work Remotely
-- Now you are ready to your work to the remote repository.
+- Now you are ready with your work in the remote repository.
 - When your work is ready and complies with the project conventions, upload your changes to your fork:

 ```